SamuelKoroh/InventoryMicroservice/README.md

   - Must be able to approve or disapprove request from a requester.

 # System Testing
-  - Clone to the project or download and extract the project files.
+  - Clone the project or download and extract the project files.
-  - Run the migrations for both IdentityService and InventoryService.
+  - Run migration for both IdentityService and InventoryService project.
-  - Setup your solution startup project to Multiple Start projects from solution properties.
+  - Setup your solution startup project to Multiple Start projects from the solution properties.
-  - Then set all poroject to start
+  - Then set all poroject to start.
   - Start the application
   - Happy Hacking